vuejs/v2.vuejs.org/src/v2/guide/plugins.md

 Plugins usually add global-level functionality to Vue.
 There is no strictly defined scope for a plugin - there are typically several types of plugins:

-1. Add some global methods or properties.
-(Example: [vue-custom-element](https://github.com/karol-f/vue-custom-element))
+1. Add some global methods or properties e.g. [vue-custom-element](https://github.com/karol-f/vue-custom-element)

 2. Add one or more global assets: directives, filters, transitions, etc. (Example: [vue-touch](https://github.com/vuejs/vue-touch))